United Airlines Announces 3,000 New Denver Jobs, 270 New Aircraft On Order

 Kirby promised the addition of more narrow-body aircraft to the fleet will increase the Denver hub’s reach to more destinations, including adding more international destinations.

 “For more than 80 consecutive years, United has flown travelers from the Mile High City to destinations around the world – longer than any other airline,” said Matt Miller, the airline’s vice president for Airport Operations at DEN.
-“Today’s historic aircraft order only deepens our commitment to the Denver community, and we expect it will bring new flights, jobs and economic benefits to the region and the customers here we proudly serve.”MORE NEWS: 'Soupy Mixture Of Blackness' From Mudslides Forces Glenwood Springs To Alter How Residents Get Water
+“Today’s historic aircraft order only deepens our commitment to the Denver community, and we expect it will bring new flights, jobs and economic benefits to the region and the customers here we proudly serve.”MORE NEWS: Douglas County Named No. 2 Healthiest Community In The Nation

 CBS4 recently reported on United’s new vaccine policy for employees.
 All new employees will be required to be vaccinated upon applying, while current pilots and flight attendants were given incentives to be vaccinated this summer.